simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 - [x] Add Camel-specific setup beside the Camel module.
 - [x] Add Javadocs for every new public lease, provider manager, configuration, and shutdown API.
 - [x] Reconcile the local `README.md` and `RELEASE.txt`; the final GitHub release body remains Phase 6 publication work.
-- [x] Mark every `3.2.0` dependency and configuration example as implemented-but-unpublished.
+- [x] Mark every `4.0.0` dependency and configuration example as implemented-but-unpublished.
 - [x] Add a reactor-only, non-published `smtp-connection-pool-demo` project with a random-port Wiser SMTP server and executable `main` classes.
 - [x] Demonstrate direct core usage first, Simple Java Mail as the path-1 reference consumer second, and plain Jakarta Mail/Spring/Camel as path-3 variants.
 - [x] Prove three-message/one-physical-connection reuse, deterministic shutdown, and direct invalidation/replacement with smoke tests that execute the example code.
 - [x] Document that the Simple Java Mail 9.2.0 demo uses `batch-module` only as the Mailer's internal optional support and imports no batch internals.
 - [x] Defer the standalone path-2 demo until Simple Java Mail 10.0.0 publishes the supported #698 facade.

-## Phase 6: release `smtp-connection-pool 3.2.0`
+## Phase 6: release `smtp-connection-pool 4.0.0`

 Follow [RELEASING.md](RELEASING.md).
 In summary:

 - [x] Publish and verify `generic-object-pool 2.4.1`, whose shutdown future now includes allocator deallocation.
 - [x] Publish and verify `clustered-object-pool 4.0.2`, which depends on that fix, includes already-draining pools in aggregate shutdown, and forgets drained pool records.
-- [ ] Create/reuse milestone `3.2.0` only after a planned release date is known; set that date and leave the milestone description empty.
+- [x] Create/reuse milestone `4.0.0` only after a planned release date is known; set that date and leave the milestone description empty.
-- [ ] Assign issue #10 and every included PR/issue to the milestone.
+- [x] Assign issue #10 and every included PR/issue to the milestone.
 - [x] Verify the local candidate reactor with tests, Javadocs, SpotBugs, binary compatibility, artifact packaging, and the documented examples; repeat on the eventual reviewed release commit.
 - [x] Inspect the combined effective POM and perform a `skipPublishing` deploy-lifecycle rehearsal; the technical parent plus core, provider, Camel, and reactor-only demo outputs install locally with aligned metadata.
 Central staging remains publication-time verification because `skipPublishing` intentionally stages nothing.
-- [ ] During publication rehearsal, inspect the generated Central bundle and prove that it contains the parent plus all three runtime artifacts, but no `smtp-connection-pool-demo` coordinate.
+- [x] During publication rehearsal, inspect the generated Central bundle and prove that it contains the parent plus all three runtime artifacts, but no `smtp-connection-pool-demo` coordinate.
+The local structural rehearsal skips signing because GPG is supplied by the CircleCI release context; the actual release bundle remains subject to Central's signature validation.
 - [ ] Merge to `master`; let CircleCI own version selection, release commit, and tag creation.
-- [ ] With explicit release approval, approve the **minor** deployment lane exactly once.
+- [ ] With explicit release approval, approve the **major** deployment lane exactly once.
-- [ ] Verify tag `3.2.0` and all three artifacts in Maven Central.
+- [ ] Verify tag `4.0.0` and all three artifacts in Maven Central.
-- [ ] Publish one self-contained GitHub release titled `v3.2.0` for tag `3.2.0`.
+- [ ] Publish one self-contained GitHub release titled `v4.0.0` for tag `4.0.0`.
 - [ ] Add a short availability/configuration comment to issue #10 and close it if fully delivered.
-- [ ] Reconcile and close milestone `3.2.0`, replacing its due date with the actual publication date.
+- [ ] Reconcile and close milestone `4.0.0`, replacing its due date with the actual publication date.

 ## Phase 7: update Simple Java Mail (downstream follow-up)

-This phase is outside the upstream `3.2.0` release definition of done.
+This phase is outside the upstream `4.0.0` release definition of done.
 It is separate downstream work owned by [Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698), targeted at Simple Java Mail 10.0.0.
 That release may follow months after the pool release and does not block the upstream demo or release.
 [Simple Java Mail #699](https://github.com/bbottema/simple-java-mail/issues/699) is a coordination input: #698 must leave a transport-neutral seam, but it does not implement #699.

-- [ ] Upgrade the core pool dependency only after `3.2.0` is available from Maven Central.
+- [ ] Upgrade the core pool dependency only after `4.0.0` is available from Maven Central.
 - [ ] Keep Simple Java Mail on the direct-integration path.
 - [ ] Make the new public batch callback facade and the existing reflective Mailer adapter delegate to one internal engine.
 - [ ] Keep the core lease internal to the facade: run callbacks with the selected Session/Transport, release on success, and invalidate on failure.